allegro/allegro.tech/_posts/2017-07-20-golang-slices-gotcha.md

 Marathon looked good.
 There were some global service tags on application level and additional tags on each port.
 Why Marathon-Consul messed up with this?

-We checked what had changed in new the deployment and the only difference was the service version and additional service tag that was added.
-Why adding a new tag results in a such weird behavior?
+We checked what had changed in the new deployment and the only difference was the service version and additional service tag that was added.
+Why adding a new tag results in such a weird behavior?
 We deleted this tag and the service was registered correctly.
-We added it and tags was filled wrong.
+We added it back and tags was filled wrong.
 We added a test to reproduce it and contributed
 [a fix](https://github.com/allegro/marathon-consul/pull/247).